Apology Letter for Arriving Late at the Workplace

 Dear Mr. Charles,

-I was unable to reach the office on time, on 8th December 2020.
-I am extremely sorry for my late arrival at the meeting with the clients.
-It was unfortunate that the route I used to take while traveling to the office was chocked due to an accident.
+I could not reach the office on time, on 8th December 20XX.
+I am extremely sorry for my late arrival at the client meeting.
+Unfortunately, the route I took while travelling to the office was choked due to an accident.
 I was stuck in traffic for more than 3 hours.

 I regret missing the proposal discussion, but I will extend my duties after work to compensate for the work loss.
 I would like to meet up with you so we can have a discussion on how to make up for it and ensure you that I will not let you down.